ioBroker/iobroker-webcomponent-file-dialog/README.md

 ![example image](img/example.png)

+**Important: this project contains both ioBroker dialogs: file selector and Object ID selector.**
+So If you want to use both dialogs in one project there is no need to load a `@iobroker/webcomponent-selectid-dialog` package.

+How to use Object ID dialog you can find [here](https://github.com/ioBroker/iobroker-webcomponent-selectid-dialog/blob/main/README.md)

 Before creating the dialog, the socket file must be loaded.
 You can find the code [here](https://github.com/ioBroker/ioBroker.ws.client/tree/main/dist/esm).

 However, it is always better to load the client part from the ioBroker server.